MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ## Tab content and design guidelines

 Your tab's overall objective is to provide access to meaningful and engaging content that has practical value and an evident purpose.
-You must focus on minimizing clutter by making your tab design clean, navigation intuitive, and content immersive.
+You must focus on making your tab design clean, navigation intuitive, and content immersive.

-For more information, see the [tab design guidelines](~/tabs/design/tabs.md) and [Microsoft Teams store validation guidelines](~/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md)
+For more information, see [tab design guidelines](~/tabs/design/tabs.md) and [Microsoft Teams store validation guidelines](~/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md).

 ## Integrate your code with Teams